taohan10200/Awesome_AI4Earth/README.md

 ![](resources/image8.gif)

-🔥 Large Language Models(LLM) have taken the ~~NLP community~~ ~~AI community~~ **the Whole World** by storm.
-Here is a curated list of papers about large language models, especially relating to ChatGPT.
-It also contains frameworks for LLM training, tools to deploy LLM, courses and tutorials about LLM and all publicly available LLM checkpoints and APIs.
+🔥 Deep learning has been widely explored in the ~~Computer Vision community~~ ~~NLP community~~ ~~AI community~~ **the Whole World** by storm.
+Here is a curated list of papers about deep learning  methods in Earth System, especially relating to weather prediction.
+It also contains frameworks for data-driven Numerical Weather Prediciton (NWP) training, tools to deploy weather prediction, courses and tutorials about Ai4earth and all publicly available Weather checkpoints and APIs.

 ## Updates

-- [2023-07-01] Add some open-source models: Aquila, Chatglm2, Ultra-LM
-- [2023-07-01] Add some deploying tools: vLLM, Text Generation Inference
-- [2023-07-01] Add some great post about LLM from Yao Fu, Lilian and Andrej
+- [2023-11-07] Creat this project, add some big model for atmospherical modeling!

 ### ToDos

-- Add LLM data (Pretraining data/Instruction Tuning data/Chat data/RLHF data) :sparkles:**Contributions Wanted**
+- Add more paper, datasets, research directions for ai4earth :sparkles:**Contributions Wanted**

->  Also check out the project that I am currently working on: [nanoRWKV](https://github.com/Hannibal046/nanoRWKV) - The nanoGPT-style implementation of RWKV Language Model (an RNN with GPT-level LLM performance.)
+>  Also check out the project that I am currently working on: [EarthVision](https://github.com/taohan10200/EarthVision/tree/main/nwp) - A deep learniong framwork for Numerical Weather Prediction, Earth System Data cmpression, Precipitation Prediction, Global Wildfire Prediction.)

 ## Table of Content